apalache-mc/apalache/docs/src/adr/018adr-inlining.md

 The reason for doing (1) is that, in order to encode `A(x1,...,xn)`, we need to know `e[x1/p1,...,xn/pn]`, not just `e`, since the latter may contain free variables (e.g. `p1` is free in `e`).

-The reason for doing (2) is more pragmatic; In order to rewrite expressions which feature any of the higher-order (HO) built-in operators, e.g. `ApaFoldSet(A, v, S)`, we need to know, at the time of rewriting, how to evaluate an application of `A` (e.g. `A(partial, current)` for folding).
+The reason for doing (2) is more pragmatic; in order to rewrite expressions which feature any of the higher-order (HO) built-in operators, e.g. `ApaFoldSet(A, v, S)`, we need to know, at the time of rewriting, how to evaluate an application of `A` (e.g. `A(partial, current)` for folding).
 Performing (2) allows us to make the rewriting rule local, since the definition becomes available where the operator is used, and frees us from having to track scope in the rewriting rules.

 ## Options